ankane/strong_migrations/README.md

 #### Bad

-Renaming a column that’s in-use will cause errors in your application.
+Renaming a column that’s in use will cause errors in your application.

 ```ruby
 class RenameSomeColumn < ActiveRecord::Migration[6.0]